 CAN I BE ON THE MIND’S EAR?

-Although Ernestus Jiminy Chald writes and produces most episodes of The Mind’s Ear all by his lonesome, he makes it a mission to share the airwaves from time to time with other radio artists and sonic spelunkers whose work he admires.
+Although Ernestus Jiminy Chald writes and produces most episodes of The Mind’s Ear all by his lonesome, he makes it a mission to share the FM airwaves from time to time with other radio artists and sonic spelunkers whose work he admires.
 If you would like to have your work featured on an episode of “The Mind’s Ear Presents”, send us a message via our “Contact” page with some information about yourself and links to samples of your work.
-As The Mind’s Ear is an anti-genre/anti-format program, there are no guidelines or restrictions as to what sorts of material Chald will consider (aside from the self-evident requirement that submitted material must contain audible sound).
+As The Mind’s Ear is an anti-genre/anti-format/anti-everything program, there are no guidelines or restrictions as to what sorts of material Chald will consider (aside from the self-evident requirement that submitted material must contain audible sound of some sort).